iecheta/LatticeLib/README.md

 ## Installation
 ---
-Once LatticeLib has been downloaded, the top folder i.e. \LatticeLib must be added to MATLAB's search path.
-To do this, open MATLAB and enter `pathtool` into the command window.
-Then select "Add with Subfolders...", select "\LatticeLib" and save your changes.
+Once LatticeLib has been downloaded, all of its folders (excluding .git) must be added to the MATLAB search path.
+To do this, follow these steps:
+* In MATLAB, change the current folder to ...\LatticeLib\functions
+* Enter the command `latticelibinstall` into the command window.
+This command will run the function `latticelibinstall.m` which automatically adds all required folders to the MATLAB search path.

+If any problems with installation persist, try the following:
+* Enter `pathtool` into the command window
+* Select "Add with Subfolders..." and select the folder \exampledata
+* Repeat the above bullet point for the remaining two folders, i.e. \functions and \scripts
+* Select "Save" and close the window

+Note: `latticelibinstall.m` does not check if the folders have already been added to the search path.

 ## Structure
 ---